reserve-protocol/reserve-index-dtf/README.md

 | **Supply**   | 1e36  | 1e36             | 1e36         | 1e36                            |
 | **Decimals** |       | 27               |              | 21                              |

-It is the job of governance to ensure the Folio supply does not grow beyond 1e36.
+It is the job of governance to ensure the Folio supply does not grow beyond 1e36 supply.

+Exchange rates / prices are assumed to be up to 1e54.

 ### Weird ERC20s